meteor/blaze/README.md

 ## Quick Start

 Blaze is a [Meteor](http://meteor.com/)-only package for now.
-Sooner we will have Blaze on npm so you can use it in your stack.
+Soon we will have Blaze on npm so you can use it in your stack.

-A new Meteor project has Blaze included.
+Each new Meteor project you create has Blaze included (the `blaze-html-templates` package).

 ## Get involved